1. 705. 304. 6246

 When a bladder is neurogenic and flaccid (hypotonic), the urine volume is large, pressure is low, and contractions are absent.
 This condition leads to

-The constant presence of bacteria in the urine is a common occurrence among spinal cord injury patients who may develop symptoms of infection or remain asymptomatic (when symptoms do not result).
+The constant presence of bacteria in the urine is a common occurrence among spinal cord injury patients who may:

 The latter creates a common medical dilemma: whether to treat asymptomatic patients who present with bacteria in their urine.